opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To save a Sub-Xsheet as a scene:**

-    1. Open the Sub-Xsheet you want to save, so that its contents are displayed in the Xsheet.
+    1. Open the Sub-Xsheet you want to save, so that its contents are displayed in the Xsheet/Timeline.

-    2. Choose Xsheet > Save Sub-Xsheet As and use the browser to save the scene file (see  :ref:`Saving and Loading Scenes <saving_and_loading_scenes>`  ).
+    2. Choose Xsheet > **Save Sub-Xsheet As...** and use the browser to save the scene file (see  :ref:`Saving and Loading Scenes <saving_and_loading_scenes>`  ).

 .. _creating_a_soundtrack:

 Creating a Soundtrack
 ---------------------
 Audio clips can be loaded and edited in order to create a soundtrack for the scene; supported file formats are non-compressed ``WAV`` and ``AIFF``  files at 8 and 16 bit.
+If FFmpeg is installed and configured in Preferences > Import/Export dialog, mp3 audio files can be loaded too.
 There is no limit to the number of audio clips that can be loaded in a scene.

-To load an audio clip you can use the browser room; if an audio clip is imported, it is saved in the +extras folder (see  :ref:`Using the File Browser <using_the_file_browser>`  ).
-Loaded audio clips are also stored in the Audio folder of the scene cast.
+To load an audio clip you can use the Browser room; if an audio clip is imported, it is saved in the *+extras* folder (see  :ref:`Using the File Browser <using_the_file_browser>`  ).
+Loaded audio clips are also stored in the Audio folder of the Scene Cast.

-Each loaded audio clip is exposed in a different Xsheet column as a series of visible sound waves to make the editing job easier; the number of frames it occupies depends on the length of the audio file and the frame rate set for the current scene.
+Each loaded audio clip is exposed in a different Xsheet column or Timeline layer as a series of visible sound waves to make the editing job easier; the number of frames it spans depends on the length of the audio file and the frame rate set for the current scene.
 For example an audio clip 3 seconds long, imported into a scene whose frame rate is 12, will occupy 36 frames; if imported in a scene whose frame rate is 24 will occupy 72 frames (see  :ref:`Setting the Frame Rate <setting_the_frame_rate>`  ).

  |Toonz71_254|

-Audio columns can be edited the way you edit any other column.
-The column header contains information about the column content.
+Audio columns/layers can be edited the way you edit any other column/layer.
+Its header contains information about the column/layer content.
 From the top you can see:

-- A number representing the stacking order, that is not relevant for audio columns.
+- **Name**, by default is the number of the column/layer the audio is exposed in. e.g. Col5.

-- A camera stand toggle (|camera_stand|) allowing you to include or not the column content when scrubbing the audio with the current frame cursor (see below); when activated an animation table icon is visible in the toggle.
+- **Render toggle** (|preview|) allowing you to include or not the audio column/layer content in the rendering.

-- A render toggle (|preview|) allowing you to include or not the audio column content in the rendering; when activated an eye icon is visible in the toggle.
+- **Camera stand toggle** (|camera_stand|) allowing you to include or not the column/layer content when scrubbing the audio with the current frame cursor (see below).

-- A lock toggle (|lock|) allowing you to prevent any editing in the column; when activated a padlock icon is visible in the toggle.
+- **Lock toggle** (|lock|) allowing you to prevent any editing in the column/layer.

-- A vertical slider allowing you to set the volume.
+- **Additional settings** button (|additional_settings|) allowing you to set the volume.

-- A loudspeaker icon that lets you play the contents back.
+- **Loudspeaker** icon that lets you play the contents back.

-The Level Settings dialog is available for audio clips as well, allowing you to check the location of the related file, or to update the loading path to a different location, or to a different file (see  :ref:`Editing Level Settings <editing_level_settings>`  ).
+The **Level Settings** dialog is available for audio clips as well, allowing you to check the location of the related file, or to update the loading path to a different location, or to a different file (see  :ref:`Editing Level Settings <editing_level_settings>`  ).

-The soundtrack you define with audio clips will be created by merging all of the contents of audio columns according to the volume you set for each of them.
-While it cannot be played back when using the playback controls in the viewer, it can be scrubbed with the current frame cursor in the Xsheet frame column or in the viewer framebar, and played back when a scene is previewed (see  :ref:`Editing Audio Clips <editing_audio_clips>`  and  :ref:`Previewing the Animation <previewing_the_animation>`  ).
+The soundtrack you define with audio clips will be created by merging all of the contents of audio columns/layers according to the volume you set for each of them.
+While it cannot be played back when using the playback controls in the viewer, it can be scrubbed with the current frame cursor in the Xsheet frame column, the Timeline frame ruler or in the viewer framebar, and played back when a scene is previewed (see  :ref:`Editing Audio Clips <editing_audio_clips>`  and  :ref:`Previewing the Animation <previewing_the_animation>`  ).

 When a scene is rendered in a file format supporting audio, (MP4, MOV, WebM or AVI), the soundtrack will be included in the file (see  :ref:`Rendering the Animation <rendering_the_animation>`  ).

 .. note:: Audio clips loaded in Sub-Xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  ).

-.. note:: As the soundtrack cannot be played back when viewing files in the OpenToonz flipbook, you can activate the Use Default Viewer for Movie Formats option in the Preferences > General dialog in order to view files with their own default viewer, e.g. QuickTime for the MOV format, thus playing back the soundtrack as well.
+.. note:: As the soundtrack cannot be played back when viewing files in the OpenToonz flipbook, you can activate the **Use Default Viewer for Movie Formats** option in the Preferences > General dialog, in order to view files with their own default viewer, e.g. QuickTime for the MOV format, thus playing back the soundtrack as well.

-.. tip:: **To play the contents of an audio column back:**
+.. tip:: **To play the contents of an audio column/layer back:**

-    Click the loudspeaker icon available in the header of the column.
-Click it again to interrupt the playback.
+    Click the loudspeaker icon available in the header of the column/layer.
+Click it again to stop the playback.

-.. tip:: **To set the volume of an audio column:**
+.. tip:: **To set the volume of an audio column/layer:**

-    Use the vertical slider available in the column header.
+    Click the Additional settings button (|additional_settings|) and use the Volume slider in there.

 .. tip:: **To include or exclude an audio when scrubbing the audio with the current frame cursor**

-    Click the camera stand toggle (|camera_stand|) on the upper right corner of the column header.
-If you right-click the toggle you can select commands from a menu that opens that let you affect several columns at the same time.
+    Click the Camera stand toggle (|camera_stand|) on the column/layer header.
+If you right-click the toggle you can select commands from a menu that opens that let you affect several columns/layers at the same time.

-.. tip:: **To include or exclude the audio column contents from the rendering:**
+.. tip:: **To include or exclude the audio column/layer contents from the rendering:**

-    Click the render toggle (|preview|) on the upper right corner of the column header.
-If you right-click the toggle you can select commands from a menu that opens that let you affect several columns at the same time.
+    Click the Render toggle (|preview|) on the column/layer header.
+If you right-click the toggle you can select commands from a menu that opens that let you affect several columns/layers at the same time.

-.. tip:: **To lock or unlock a column contents:**
+.. tip:: **To lock or unlock a column/layer contents:**

-    Click the lock toggle (|lock|) on the upper right corner of the column header (button on the right).
-If you right-click the toggle you can select commands from a menu that opens that let you lock or unlock several columns at the same time.
+    Click the Lock toggle (|lock|) on the column/layer header.
+If you right-click the toggle you can select commands from a menu that opens that let you lock or unlock several columns/layers at the same time.

 .. _editing_audio_clips:

 Editing Audio Clips
 '''''''''''''''''''
-Once loaded, audio clips can be moved up and down in the column, or to a different column, in order to be played starting from a certain frame of the animation.
-They can be trimmed to select a part of the whole clip and edited, by deleting or copying some sections, using standard edit commands the same way you use them on standard columns.
+Once loaded, audio clips can be moved up and down in a Xsheet column, left and right in a Timeline layer, or to a different column/layer, in order to be played starting from a certain frame of the animation.
+They can be trimmed to select a part of the whole clip and edited, by deleting or copying some sections, using standard edit commands the same way you use them on standard levels.

 When a clip is trimmed, the trimmed part is not eliminated, but hidden, and it has a colored horizontal marker at its starting or ending, according to where it was trimmed: it is possible to retrieve the trimmed part by moving back the markers.

 When a clip is split into sections by deleting, cutting or moving operations, it is automatically duplicated and trimmed to create the right result.

-.. note:: Audio clips can be moved and pasted only to empty columns, or to other audio columns.
+.. note:: Audio clips can be moved and pasted only to empty columns/layers, or to other audio columns/layers.

 .. note:: All the editing does not affect the file on disk, as it refers only to the way the clip is used in the scene.

-To find a particular section in an audio file, you can examine it by scrubbing it with the current frame cursor, either in the Xsheet frame column or in the viewer framebar, or by selecting any section and automatically playing it back together with the animation.
+To find a particular section in an audio file, you can examine it by scrubbing it with the current frame cursor, either in the Xsheet frame column, the Timeline frame ruler, in the viewer framebar, or by selecting any section and automatically playing it back together with the animation.
 This allows you to easily spot and excerpt the sections you need from an audio file.

 .. tip:: **To select audio clips:**